Mille Lacs County Budget 2022

 The increase being proposed for 2022 is a reflection of many variables; some of these items are unique to the 2022 budget cycle, while others have persisted (and may continue to persist) for years.
 Some of these variables include:

 - Historically low levies with respect to inflation and actual costs.
-From 2006 to 2020 the levy has increased, on average, approximately 2.9% each year.
-In that same time period, the consumer price index (CPI) has increased, on average, approximately 1.9% each year.
+From 1997 to 2021 the levy has increased, on average, approximately 3.2% each year.
+In that same time period, inflation has increased, on average, approximately 2.31% each year.
 In six (6) of the last 15 years, the levy was 0% or negative.
-This doesn’t account for the 3% levy increase certified for 2021, which has already been exceed by increases in CPI, though final numbers for 2021 won’t be available until 2022.
+This doesn’t account for the 3% levy increase certified for 2021, which has already been exceed by increases in inflation.

 - The ongoing lawsuit with the Mille Lacs Band of Ojibwe.
-The Mille Lacs Band brought a suit against Mille Lacs County, County Sheriff, and County Attorney regarding revocation of the cooperative law enforcement agreement in 2017.
-In response, the County was forced to obtain outside counsel, spending approximately $7 million to-date on attorney’s fees.
+The Mille Lacs Band brought a suit against Mille Lacs County, County Sheriff, and County Attorney in regards to the revocation of the cooperative law enforcement agreement in 2016.
+In response, the County was forced to obtain outside counsel, spending over $7 million to-date on attorney’s fees.
 In 2020 alone this accounted for over 16% of the total levy.
-The 2021 expenses noted below are year-to-date; those expenses will increase as monthly invoices are paid.

 Please see the articles below for additional budget information for 2022.